sokratismantes/Web/README.md

 </p>

   # How SynThesis Works

-SynThesis is a role-based web application that streamlines the end-to-end lifecycle of university thesis projects for Students, Professors, and the Secretariat.
-It centralizes topic creation, assignment, and committee formation with invitation workflows that capture accept/decline decisions and enforce one-committee-per-thesis integrity.
-Students manage profiles, upload drafts and supporting artifacts, register exam logistics (date, time, mode, location/link), and track status transitions from “Under Assignment” to “Active,” “Under Examination,” and “Completed.”
-Professors supervise progress, record short private notes, set a thesis under examination, and submit grades; committee members see peers’ grades when permitted.
-Secretariat users oversee active and under-examination theses, register governing-body references, and finalize completions.
-The system autogenerates presentation announcements from examination data and exposes them via a public export endpoint in JSON or XML for easy dissemination.
-A clean, responsive UI supports mobile use, while strict authentication and role-based authorization protect sensitive data.
-The relational schema enforces referential integrity and uses targeted indexes to keep filtering, search, and reporting fast at scale.
-All dynamic pages load data via AJAX to keep interactions smooth and decoupled from server templates.
-The application maintains an auditable trail of key actions (assignments, invitations, grading) for transparency.
-Overall, SynThesis reduces administrative friction, increases oversight, and delivers a unified, compliant workflow for thesis management.
+SynThesis is a role-based web app that streamlines the end-to-end lifecycle of university theses.
+It centralizes topic creation, student assignment, and committee formation with invitation flows.
+Students manage profiles, upload artifacts, see milestones, and track status from Active to Done.
+Professors supervise progress, record private notes, trigger “Under Examination,” and submit grades.
+Committee members collaborate transparently; peer grades are visible where policy allows.
+Examination logistics (date, time, mode, room/link) drive auto-generated presentation announcements.
+A public export endpoint delivers announcements in JSON or XML for websites and mailing lists.
+The Secretariat oversees compliance, archives outcomes, and finalizes completions across cohorts.
+A relational schema enforces referential integrity; targeted indexes keep queries fast at scale.
+Authentication and role-based authorization protect data; AJAX keeps the UI responsive and smooth.
+Overall, SynThesis reduces administrative friction, improves oversight, and unifies thesis workflows.